White Gang Members Allegedly Knock Out Black Man And Tattoo Racial Slur On His Neck, Spelling It Wrong

 As The Inquisitr noted, the woman demanded a refund, but artist Melissa Melton refused.

 The incident escalated quickly from there, police said.
-Burgess allegedly left and headed to a gas station, where she purchased a gas can and tried to burn down Melton’s home.
+Burgess allegedly left and headed to a gas station where she purchased a gas can and tried to burn down Melton’s home.

 “I came back and it was like ‘We’re going to burn this [expletive] down,’ and they poured gas,” Melton said.